Why online learning?

 We also invite you to read more about the benefits of learning online.

 Your reaction is very normal and part of the challenge of learning a new language.
 Most English speaking expats are afraid to be ridiculed or misunderstood when speaking French.
+Same thing for native French speakers trying to speak English without the appropriate pronunciation tools.

 The good news is that there are diction rules which can be easily integrated in your day to day conversation.
-Our coaches will provide you with the right tools to improve your French pronunciation from the very first class!
+Our coaches will provide you with the right tools to improve your French/English pronunciation from the very first class!

 You still aren’t convinced?
 Watch one of Isabelle’s fun and useful pronunciation tip videos.

 Yes, we do!
 We offer group conversation lessons (3-4 participants) on Zoom.
-If you are looking for more opportunities to speak French, but need a structured approach, this is the perfect setting for you!
+If you are looking for more opportunities to speak French/English, but need a structured approach, this is the perfect setting for you!

 In addition, Isabelle hosts a free French conversation event every month which is called French Friday.
 The whole point is to put into practice what you have learned in your previous or current French classes and to dare to speak French while having fun!
 We discuss an interesting and useful topic for your everyday life and I guide you through the process by offering my help, tips, and advice, whenever necessary.